New Ethical Dilemmas: Developing Professional Competency in the Digital Age (NED)

 TRAINER(S)/FACILITATOR(S):

-Please Note: Registrants enrolled in this series are required to attend the February 16 and February 23 sessions.
+Registrants enrolled in this series are required to attend the October 17 and 24 sessions.
 If you cannot attend these sessions, you will forfeit your attendance.

 The knowledge and skills learned should be applied within the framework of any applicable Operating and/or Credentialing regulations in your State of practice.